41. Energy Flow, Maxwell's Electromagnetic Stress Tensor, Poynting's Vector

 Faraday's envisioning of the electric field undoubtedly originated with this familiar pattern of iron filings in a magnetic field.

 You can get a pretty good approximation to a single-charge field, a monopole, with the end of a long magnetized rod.
-Taking the other end of a similar magnetized rod, and putting them close (compared with rod length), the filings will represent the field of two opposite charges.
-Since it was known that both electrostatic forces and those between magnetic poles of this kind were inverse square, evidently the field lines must be similar.
+Taking the other end of a similar magnetized rod, and putting them close (compared with rod length), the filings will delineate the field of two opposite charges.
+Since it was well-known that both the electrostatic field from a localized charge, and the magnetic field from the end of a long bar magnet are radial and strength decreases as the inverse square of distance, and of course fields from two charges (or two magnetic poles) add linearly, it follows that the field lines for the two cases must look the same.

-So how can we picture the force acting between two charges on this model?
+So how can we picture the force acting between two charges using these field lines?
 This was Faraday’s great insight into the physical reality of the field.
 To see it, first draw the lines for unlike charges.
 As you do work dragging the charges apart, you're stretching the field lines -- so they behave as if they're elastic, they want to be as short as possible.
 On the other hand, they don't all get in line between the poles -- they seem to be pushing each other sideways.

 What about two positive charges?
 The field lines all go off to infinity: if we push the charges closer together, that isn't particularly stretching or compressing those lines.
 This time, it's the local sideways force that's dominating the picture.